Khalilabad, India

 Khalilabad is a city and a municipal board in Sant Kabir Nagar district in the Indian state of Uttar Pradesh.
 It is the district headquarters of Sant Kabir Nagar district.

 Geography

-Khalilabad lies on the Ayodhya-Gorakhpur road and is around 36 km west of Gorakhpur and 36 km east of Basti.
-Khalilabad lies in Lat.
+Khalilabad lies on the Ayodhya-Gorakhpur road around 36 km west of Gorakhpur and 36 km east of Basti.
+Khalilabad lies at Lat.
 26 47'N. and Long.
 83 4' E. This is the center point of Gorakhpur and Basti.
-It is the headquarters of this new district Sant Kabir Nagar.
+It is the headquarters of the new district Sant Kabir Nagar.

 The town is small but has a history that can be traced back to the Mughal emperors.
 The place got its name from its founder, Qazi Khalil-ur-Rahman, who was appointed chakladar of Gorakhpur about 1860 AD.

 At present this place is more famous for its fabric wholesalers, Readymade Garment Retailers, and much more, popularly known as Bardahia Bazar.
 The tehsil building, situated to the south of the road to Gorakhpur, is an imposing structure created after the first freedom struggle in 1857 in which the place was sacked.